BrightspaceUI/core/components/tooltip/README.md

 ```
 If you need a tooltip in a core component that does not currently support it please create a Github issue.

 If you are unable to add a semantically aligned ARIA role or attach the tooltip to an interactive element then accessibility may be inconsistent across different screen readers.
 In these scenarios, putting critical information inside the tooltip should be avoided because some users may not be able to access it.
+You should use the `announced` attribute on the `d2l-tooltip` in this case, which will announce the tooltip text when the tooltip is shown and works across many browser/screen reader combinations.

 ### Advanced Usages